yiisoft/queue/README.md

 - You should set up the middleware pipeline separately for each queue channel.
 That means, the format should be `['channel-name' => [FooMiddleware::class]]` instead of `[FooMiddleware::class]`, like for the other two pipelines.
 There is also a default key, which will be used for those channels without their own one: `FailureMiddlewareDispatcher::DEFAULT_PIPELINE`.
 - The last middleware will throw the exception, which will come with the `FailureHandlingRequest` object.
 If you don't want the exception to be thrown, your middlewares should `return` a request without calling `$handler->handleFailure()`.

 You can declare error handling middleware pipeline in the `FailureMiddlewareDispatcher`, either in the constructor, or in the `withMiddlewares()` method.
-If you use [yiisoft/config](yiisoft/config), you can just add middleware to the `middlewares-fail` key of the `yiisoft/yii-queue` array in the `params`.
+If you use [yiisoft/config](yiisoft/config), you can add middleware to the `middlewares-fail` key of the `yiisoft/yii-queue` array in the `params`.

 See [error handling docs](docs/guide/error-handling.md) for details.